kar1l/frame/README.md

 -- Store original player data for reverting local originalPlayerData = {}
+-- Store modified players for lookup by original name local modifiedPlayers = {}

 -- Respawn handling toggle (can be disabled for problematic games) local autoRespawnEnabled = true